AdesisNetlife/croak/README.md

 - Support for relative paths on `.croakrc` based on its file location [DONE]
 - Switch from promptly to inquirer (more featured and pretty CLI, like yeoman)
 - More test cases scenarios and destructive/evil testing
+- Croak API improvements: add callbacks and event listeners for a better Grunt execution control
 - Error CLI test cases
 - Better messages for the CLI and verbose mode
 - Support for extending/overriding Grunt configuration [DONE]